alinaMihai/wakeupApp/README.md

 - Practice Question Sets, allowing you to specify the time interval for being prompted with questions,
 - Read, Create, Update, Delete own Topics.
 A Topic has associated a list of question sets and inspiration quotes

 The application can be found at: https://wakeupcall-app.herokuapp.com.
+For best experience use Chrome browser.
 You can create a new account or connect through google+ .

 Technologies used: